 Net Worth Calculator

 Liquid assets – Any assets that can be converted fairly quickly into cash without loss of value.
 These include your cash in savings and checking accounts, and cash-like securities such as money market accounts, treasury bills.
-I included CDs in this list as well.

 Investment assets include all of your stocks, bonds, retirement assets, real estate investments, rentals, etc. Stocks and bonds may be liquid but if you need to convert them into cash, there is a chance that you may have to sell them at a loss.
 If you have an interest in a non-public firm, be sure to include an illiquidity discount in valuing it.